(903) 935-6351 | (800) 648-5491

 The Dental Crowns Procedure

 The most common reason for dental crown failure is because the tooth beneath the crown starts to decay, so it is paramount that you stick to a good oral care routine.
-Consistent brushing and flossing, along with regular check-ups by Dr. Parker, will help your crown to stand the test of time.
+Consistent brushing and flossing, along with regular check-ups by Dr. Parker, will help your crown stand the test of time.

 Benefits of Dental Crowns